top of page

 After losing her job, Sonia Gambino finds herself stuck in her family's hometown and starts a wine revolution.

 Border Wine is the story of many of us.
 It's the story of how we've had to come up with quick solutions, when we thought there were none.
-It's the proof of how, alone, we're lost, but together we can push forward.
+It's the proof that alone we may feel lost, but together, we can push forward.

 When Covid hit Italy at the beginning of 2020, Sonia Gambino had just moved from Milan to Sicily to work for a winemaker in Marsala.
 Just a month later, like many others, she lost her job due to the pandemic.
 As Covid cases surged, the Italian government shut down all the connections between northern and southern Italy.
 Stuck on the island, unemployed, Gambino decided to temporarily find refuge in Maletto, a small village on the slopes of Etna Volcano.
 Maletto is her family's hometown, where her father still owns a run-down house.
 “We would spend our summer vacations in this really old house.
 We were often missing basic comforts such as running water,” explains Gambino, while speaking about her family.